MatiasZapf/win-mediakey-lolbin/README.md

 It is documented in MITRE ATT&CK as [T1027.004 "Compile After Delivery"](https://attack.mitre.org/techniques/T1027/004/), an evasion technique where code is delivered as plain text and compiled in-situ with `csc.exe` (the .NET Framework compiler pre-installed on Windows).

 In this case, the usage is completely legitimate: a 4KB utility to control the music player.

 ---

+## Why this exists

+- No installation required
+- Tiny executable (~4KB)
+- No background process or tray icon
+- Perfect for binding to mouse gestures, stream deck, or shortcuts
+- Pure Windows native (no third-party dependencies)

+---